How-To

 Converting a Word document to PDF is usually seamless — what you see in Word is what you get in the PDF.
 Excel is different.
 A spreadsheet is not a page-based document.
 It is a potentially infinite grid, and turning that grid into a fixed-size page requires a set of decisions that Excel, your PDF tool, or both will make on your behalf — often badly.

 None of these problems are random.
-Each one has a specific cause and a specific fix.
+Each has a specific cause and a specific fix.
 Once you understand why they happen, getting a clean PDF from any spreadsheet takes under two minutes.

 The core issue: Excel treats every sheet as a potentially infinite canvas.
 When converting to PDF, that canvas has to be fitted onto fixed page dimensions — and Excel’s default settings for doing this are rarely what you actually want.